-→ § 73-19-105.
+→§ 73-19-105.
 Educational requirements for optometrist certification

 (1) Before any optometrist or any applicant for a license to practice optometry may be certified to use diagnostic pharmaceutical agents as authorized in Section 73-19-103, he shall submit satisfactory evidence to the State Board of Optometry that he has successfully completed a course or courses in pharmacology as they apply to optometry, with particular emphasis on the topical application of diagnostic pharmaceutical agents to the eye, and any additional educational requirements prescribed by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy.
-Such course or courses in pharmacology and any additional educational requirements prescribed shall be completed at an institution accredited by a regional professional accreditation organization that is recognized or approved by the State Board of Optometry with the advice and approved by the State Board of Optometry with the advice and approved by the State Board of Optometry with the advice and approved by the State Board of Optometry with the advice and consultation or the United States Department of Education or its successors and approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Optometry approved by the State Board of Optometry approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy.
+Such course or courses in pharmacology and any additional education requirements prescribed shall be completed at an institution accredited by a regional professional accreditation organization that is recognized or approved by the State Board of Optometry with the advice and consultation or its successors and approved by the State Board of Optometry with the advice and consultation of the State Board of Medical Licensure and consultation or its successors and approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Optometry with the advice and consultation or its successors and approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Optometry with the advice and consultation of the designated members of the State Board of Optometry with the advice and consultation of the designated members of the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy.